Rach1507/namaste-react/namaste-JS/callbacks.md

+what is a callback function ?
+what is it used for ?
+what are the benfits ?
+what are the issues with callbacks ?
+How can be resolved ?
+explain all of this with an example ?

 callback - function that is passed as an argument to another function , which will be called ack at a latter point of time in the code .

 callback - benefits -